2023 Under-21 EURO qualifying latest: Germany, Spain, Belgium in finals

 Group I: Belgium (qualified), Denmark, Turkey, Scotland, Kazakhstan

-- Belgium might have lost the last qualifying perfect record with the 1-1 draw in Denmark in March but the result confirmed them as group winners and booked their finals place in Georgia and Romania with two games to spare.
+- Belgium may have lost the last perfect record in qualifying with a 1-1 draw away to Denmark in March, but the result confirmed them as group winners and booked their finals place in Georgia and Romania with two games to spare.
 Denmark needed to win to stay in contention to finish first but remain strongly placed in second, three points ahead of Turkey having played a game fewer.

 Qualifying group stage matchweeks